amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

 all this blog post is mainly based on my review experience as a member of the core team of [Nushell]

 ## `git rebase` is great
-finally this blog post is a little rant about `git rebase` but note that i use these feature all the time!
+finally this blog post is a little rant about `git rebase` but note that i use this feature all the time!
 because it's great... in some cases...

 => in the following, we'll focus on **PR** reviews only.

-will all of this in mind, let's get started :smirk:
+with all of this in mind, let's get started :smirk:

 {{< bar >}}

-## why rebase is bad and why you shall not use in
+## why rebase is bad and why you shall not use it

 let's start with a little theoretical masterclass, shall we? when we use `git` the one and only true object we manipulate is the commit!